ChipV223/SauceLabs_CSharp_NUnit3.0/README.md

 3) Click Add Reference.

-4) Click Browse, navigate to the directory where you saved NUnit on your machine and go to framework -> 3.0.5797.27534.
+4) Click Browse, navigate to the directory where you saved NUnit on your machine and go to framework -> [version] folder.

-5) Once inside the 3.0.5797.27534 folder, click on the folder of the .Net Framework version that your Visual Studio is built on.
+5) Once inside the [version] folder, click on the folder of the .Net Framework version that your Visual Studio is built on.
 For example, if you're using the .Net 4.0 Framework, you would select the net-40 folder.

 6) Add the nunit.framework.dll reference to your project.